 It is fun for all the family, and looking at these wonders from Britain’s golden age of toymaking might even make your little ones’ a bit more appreciative of their own toys!

-Final Thoughts for a Perfect Day in Brighton
+Final Thoughts for a Perfect Day Trip to Brighton

 This seaside town is a much-loved destination in the UK, has been the site of many a happy family holiday for decades, and is celebrated for it’s LGBTQI friendly culture.
 If you are short on time in England but are still hoping to spend a little time in Brighton, we hope our complete guide to how to spend a day in Brighton has given you all the information you need to plan your Brighton itinerary to explore Brighton to the fullest.

-And if you enjoyed this Brighton travel guide, or know someone planning their Brighton day trip that could use our travel advice and top tips for visiting Brighton, please be sure to share this article with them on social media: Facebook, Twitter, Flipboard or grab a pin below for Pinterest.
+And if you enjoyed this Brighton travel guide, or know someone planning their London day trip to Brighton that could use our travel advice and top tips for visiting Brighton, please be sure to share this Brighton day trip itinerary with them on social media: Facebook, Twitter, Flipboard or grab a pin below for Pinterest.

 Sharing is caring and we thank you in advance!

-READY FOR MORE EUROPE TRAVEL INSPIRATION?
+READY FOR MORE EUROPE AND NORTH AMERICA TRAVEL INSPIRATION?
 YOU MIGHT BE INTERESTED IN THESE TRAVEL TIPS, TRAVEL HACKS, TRAVEL ARTICLES, TRAVEL DESTINATIONS GUIDES, TRAVELER RESOURCES AND RELATED POSTS ABOUT OTHER BEAUTIFUL CITIES IN EUROPE TO HELP YOU EXPLORE EUROPE AND TRAVEL THE WORLD: